maximilianpress/phageterm/README.md

 UPDATES
 =======
 MOP Update:
 added env.yml files for python install.
+Changed some print statements to python3-compatible.
 Tested on MacOSX.

 Bug fix:
 When the repeat region (of DTR phages) wraps around the reference contig ends, the first and last bases of the repeat region were missing in the reported sequence.